hyperledger/fabric-rfcs/text/0000-dummy.md

   concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to established and new Fabric developers.
+- If applicable, describe the differences between teaching this to existing Sawtooth programmers and new Fabric programmers.
 - If applicable, describe any changes that may affect the security of communications or administration.